ARMmbed/mbed-os/features/cellular/README.md

 ## Unit tests

-The `UNITTESTS` folder contains unit tests for cellular specific classes.
+Cellular unit tests are in Mbed OS root `UNITTESTS`.
 Unit tests are based on the stubbing method.

-You can run those tests locally by running `./run_tests` script under the `UNITTESTS/` folder.

 You need the following applications: `cpputest`, `gcov` and `lcov` (genhtml) for running the tests.